Nottingham Castle: Royal residence

 Edward III used the castle as a residence and held parliaments.
 In 1346, King David II of Scotland was held prisoner.
 In 1365, Edward III improved the castle with a new tower on the west side of the Middle Bailey and a new prison under the High Tower.
 In 1376 Peter de la Mare, speaker of the House of Commons, was confined in Nottingham Castle for having "taken unwarrantable liberties with the name of Alice Perrers, mistress of the king".

-In 1387 the state council was held in the castle.
+In 1387, during Richard II's gyration, the state council was held in the castle.
 Richard II held the Lord Mayor of London, aldermen, and sheriffs in the castle in 1392, and held another state council for the purpose of humbling Londoners.
 The last visit recorded by Richard II was in 1397 when another council was held here.

 From 1403 until 1437, it was the main residence of Henry IV's queen, Joan of Navarre.
 After the residence of Joan, maintenance was reduced.
 Only upon the Wars of the Roses did Nottingham Castle begin to be used again as a military stronghold.
 Edward IV proclaimed himself king in Nottingham, and in 1476, he ordered the construction of a new tower and Royal Apartments.
 This was described by John Leland in 1540 as:

 the most beautifulest part and gallant building for lodging... a right sumptuous piece of stone work.